CHIME/FRB Outriggers: KKO Station System and Commissioning Results: Characterization and Performance: Stand-Alone Telescope

 \subsubsection{Radiometer Test}

-The radiometer equation relates the variance of power to its mean, under the assumption that the system is dominated by thermal noise.
-To test for other systematic errors in the datastream, we compute the mean and variance of baseband power and compare to the expectation from the radiometer equation.
+Astrophysical radio sources will induce voltages in the receiving antenna which are independent and identically distributed Gaussian variables.
+As a result, the autocorrelation power $P$ is $\chi^2$-distributed with one degree of freedom, and the ratio of the mean power to the variance is

-Consider a voltage time-stream $v(t, \nu)$ over some integration time $\tau$ and bandwidth $\Delta\nu$.
-The radiometer equation states that the ratio of the average power over the fluctuations of power of the voltage time stream is
+This is the \emph{radiometer equation} \citep[see, e.g.][]{thompson_interferometry_2017}.
+The factor of $\sqrt{\tau \Delta \nu}$ comes about from averaging $N = 2 \tau \Delta \nu$ samples when integrating over a time $\tau$.
+If the autocorrelations in the system deviate from this relation, it indicates that a non-Gaussian signal is present, which can be caused by malfunctioning components.

-where $P = \frac{1}{N}\sum_{i=0}^N|v_i|^2$ is the power averaged over $N = \tau\Delta\nu$ samples.
-We compute the quantity $R$ for three integration timescales: 1~ms, 10~ms and 100~ms. These integration timescales are well-motivated --- CHIME performs its FRB search with a 1~ms integration window, while some FRBs have total durations (including dispersion measuring and scatter-broadening) around 10~ms and in some cases even 100 ms. Furthermore, continuum sources used for VLBI calibration (see Section~{\ref{s:vlbi_processing}}) are integrated on the order of 100-ms timescales.
-Using a 1400-ms full-array baseband dump obtained during June 2023, we beamform KKO to a quiet location on the sky, then integrate the power over each integration timescale (resulting in $n = 1400,~140~\text{and}~14$ integrations, respectively).
+We compute the quantity $R$ defined in Equation~\ref{eqn:radiometer} for three integration timescales: 1~ms, 10~ms and 100~ms. These integration timescales are well-motivated --- CHIME performs its FRB search with a 1~ms integration window, while some FRBs have total durations (including dispersion measuring and scatter-broadening) around 10~ms and in some cases even 100 ms. Furthermore, continuum sources used for VLBI calibration (see Section~{\ref{s:vlbi_processing}}) are integrated on the order of 100-ms timescales.
+Using a 1400-ms full-array baseband dump obtained during June of 2023, we beamform KKO to a quiet location on the sky, then integrate the power over each integration timescale (resulting in $n = 1400,~140~\text{and}~14$ integrations, respectively).
 For each frequency bin, we compute the mean and variance over an ensemble comprising all feeds within a given polarization and $n=14$ integrations from the full 1400-ms duration (this limitation is chosen to ensure the same ensemble size for all three integration lengths).
 We do not perform any frequency averaging and retain our native frequency resolution of $\Delta\nu=390.625$~kHz.

 Figure~\ref{fig:radiometer} shows the quantity $R$ in Equation~\ref{eqn:radiometer} for all frequencies and all three integration times.
 Marker color and shape indicate feed polarization --- Y polarization is represented by red circles, and X polarization by open blue triangles.
 The median of the ratio for each polarization is shown in the legend (max $\sim 1.069$, min $\sim 1.045$).
 Red and blue horizontal highlighted regions represent the $\pm1\sigma$ region of the Y and X polarization data points, respectively.
 We perform aggressive RFI flagging and remove frequency channels known to perform poorly, as these points end up at very large values and obscure the behavior in cleaner parts of the band.
 For all three integration windows, the median of the ratios fall within $1\sigma$ of the expected value of 1.
 Each median tends to skew slightly above 1, due to the small number of samples in each frequency bin.
 We chose to restrict this plot to 14 samples per frequency bin since this is the maximum samples available on the longest integration time, and using the same for all three made for an easier comparison.
 Increasing the samples per frequency bin on the shorter integration times, the median drops down closer to 1.